chuckstack/chuckstack.github.io/src-ls/tool-linux.md

 - See how NixOS is used in the [chuck-stack architecture](./stack-architecture.md#nixos)
 - [Nix explained](https://www.youtube.com/watch?v=X_jMqi-0SrM) - provides an overview of the Nix ecosystem

-## Linux Desktop
+## Linux Desktop Distributions

 The chuck-stack standardizes on two Linux desktops:

-- PopOS Shell (Cosmic)
+- PopOS Shell
 - Gnome

 ### PopOS Shell

-We are most excited about the [PopOS shell desktop](https://github.com/pop-os/shell), and we have used it for more than 2 year; however, it is currently in transition from gnome-based to an independent, pure-rust desktop.
-Because of this transition and the instability the transition creates, we also support Gnome.
+We strongly recommend PopOS.
+We have used it for more than 2 year with great success.

+Note that it is currently in transition from gnome-based to an independent, pure-rust desktop.
+Here are the important details:

+- [PopOS](https://system76.com/pop/) - what we currently use...
+- [PopOS Cosmic](https://system76.com/cosmic/) - what we will transition to when released beyond alpha...

 ### Gnome

 Gnome is a good and well understood Linux desktop.
+Note that Gnome does not configure `super + t` to open a terminal by default.
+This may seem silly; however, to us, it is a big deal to have the terminal at our fingertips from anywhere and everywhere.